-It is really helpful for us when running courses if you book in advance.
+It is really helpful for us when running courses at our wild nature retreat if you book in advance.

 The site is entirely off grid, for simple but elegant living:

 There are natural waterfalls and fairytale bathing pools.
 There is a cosy wood fire sauna beside a small waterfall and rock pool.
 No hot showers; The water goddess flows freely, splashing into a thousand delightful rock pools.
 Bath there!